imranzaidiedu/DOTS-Learning/README.md

 # DOTS-Learning
-This Unity project is do some DOTS related exercises
+This Unity project is to do some DOTS related exercises